-Dr. Sera Lavelle, Ph.D, CHt is New York's expert in using hypnosis and integrative therapy to help people overcome their battles with food, specializing in binge eating and bulimia.
+Dr. Sera Lavelle, Ph.D and Dr. Sara Glazer, Psy.D are Clinical Psychologists who specialize in using hypnosis and therapy based in clinical research to help people overcome their battles with food, specializing in binge eating and bulimia.
 The goal is not just to end the addiction, but also to stop viewing food in terms of good and bad so that a person gets out of the cycle of overindulging and self-blame.
-She has been written about in Elle Magazine and Allure and helped hundreds of people end their struggle with food.
+They have been written about in Elle Magazine and Allure and helped hundreds of people end their struggle with food.

-The difference in Dr. Lavelle’s approach is that she fully understands the psychological reasons that people struggle with eating.
-She holds a Ph.D in Clinical Psychology and has specialized training working with dysfunctional eating.
-Dr. Lavelle’s approach utilizes advanced hypnosis techniques to help a person crave balance and gain more willpower, while using a combination of CBT, mindfulness, and analytic therapy techniques to help resolve the internal conflicts.
+The difference in their approach is that they fully understand the psychological reasons that people struggle with eating.
+They both hold doctorate degrees in Clinical Psychology and have specialized training with dysfunctional eating.
+Their approach utilizes advanced hypnosis techniques to help a person crave balance and gain more willpower, while using a combination of CBT, mindfulness, and analytic therapy techniques to help resolve internal conflicts.

 "You Are Feeling Very Skinny"

 Please see the January 2010 issue of Allure Magazine for an in-depth review of Dr. Sera Lavelle’s work with weight loss.

 Please see the January 2009 issue of ELLE Magazine for an exclusive interview with Dr. Sera Lavelle, PhD, New York City's expert in using hypnosis for weight loss.
 Article focuses on the journalist's experience working with Sera to reach her diet and fitness goals.